Which Push Notifications Do Your Customers Want to See?

 Why Are Carts Abandoned?

-Surveys of consumers have found several common reasons for abandoned carts.
+Consumer surveys have found several common reasons for abandoned carts.
 From most common to least, they are:

 - Shipping costs or timing (23%)